-- We continue to increase video conferencing for staff meetings, to reduce the need for travel between sites. - Online and remote learning is used for staff CPD where ever possible. - Car sharing and train travel is used where ever possible. - When undertaking new building projects, we consult with external professionals to ensure the most energy efficient practices are incorporated. - All lights, when they fail, are being replaced with LED. - Any new buildings are fitted with energy efficient heating systems (heat recovery) and automatic Led lighting. - Solar energy is being investigated. - New boiler and heating system installed and oil heating system removed. - Upgraded CPS campus site windows with A+ double glazed uPVC windows.
+- Heating settings/calendar has been adjusted throughout the Campus. - We continue to increase video conferencing for staff meetings, to reduce the need for travel between sites. - Online and remote learning is used for staff CPD wherever possible. - Car sharing and train travel is used wherever possible. - When undertaking new building projects, we consult with external professionals to ensure the most energy efficient practices are incorporated. - All lights, when they fail, are being replaced with LED. - Any new buildings are fitted with energy efficient heating systems (heat recovery) and automatic Led lighting. - Solar energy is being investigated. - New boiler and heating system installed, and oil heating system removed.